Article Read Time

 and adhere to them closely.
 When you get to examine these documented procedures yourself.

-the security of the PII in your care.
+Study and absorb the recommended steps to ensure the security of the PII in your care.

 By following these professional tips, SMEs can significantly reduce the risk of cybersecurity threats associated with file sharing.